agiliq/building-api-django/docs/access-control.rst

 and add APIs to create and authenticate users.

 Right now our APIs are completely permissive.
 Anyone can create, access and delete anything.
-We want to add these access controls.
+We want to add these access controls:

 - A user must be authenticated to access a poll or the list of polls.
-- Only an authenticated users can create a poll.
+- Only an authenticated user can create a poll.
 - Only an authenticated user can create a choice.
 - Authenticated users can create choices only for polls they have created.
 - Authenticated users can delete only polls they have created.
 - Only an authenticated user can vote.
-Users can vote for other people's polls.
+Authenticated users can vote on other people's polls.

-To enable the access control, we need to add two more APIs
+To enable the access control, we need to add two more APIs:

-- API to create a user, we will call this endpoint :code:`/users/`
+- API to create a user.
+We will call this endpoint :code:`/users/`
-- API to verify a user and get a token to identify them, we will call this endpoint :code:`/login/`
+- API to verify a user and get a token to identify them.
+We will call this endpoint :code:`/login/`